KamauDev-maker/KamauDev-maker/README.md

 - 👋 Hi, I’m @KamauDev-maker
 - 👀 I’m interested in Software development
 - 🌱 I’m currently learning coding @Moringa school
-- 💞️ I’m looking to collaborate on learning materials for JavaScript language.
+- 💞️ I’m looking to collaborate on learning materials for JavaScript and Python language.
 - 📫 How to reach me on twitter http://www.oscarkamah.com
 <!---